About Adega Northwest Winery

 Bradford Cowin has worked at prominent wineries in the Pacific Northwest, California, and Argentina since 2007.
 His winemaking style is inspired by the Bordeaux and Rhone wines of France and his pursuit has been to recreate those flavors in the Northwest.
 Bradford’s goal has been to make the Adega Northwest wines elegant, and not overly extracted with silky tannins, soft fruit and texture.

 Bradford developed his interest in wine and food while working in the restaurant industry.
-This led him to pursue and complete wine certifications from the International Sommelier Guild and The Court of Master Sommeliers.
+This led him to pursue and complete a wine certification from the International Sommelier Guild.
 He has worked as a Sommelier in fine dining restaurants in New York City, Colorado, Washington D.C., Portland, Oregon and Seattle.
 In New York City, he managed the wine program for the Patina Restaurant Associates Group at Rockefeller Center, including the acclaimed Sea Grill.
 In Colorado, he managed the wine program and restaurants for Rock Resort’s, The Lodge at Vail.

 His increasing interest and desire to focus on the art of winemaking prompted a decision in 2007 to abandon caution by placing his burgeoning food industry career on hold in order to pursue a series of internships at distinguished wineries.
 Starting from the ground up, he began as a cellar hand at R. Stuart & Co. in McMinnville Oregon, followed by Malbec focused vintages at Bodegas Renacer winery in Mendoza, Argentina where he was also exposed to Italian Amarone style winemaking techniques through work with renowned winemaker, Alberto Antonini.